Gate Your Web3 Community with Ancla (powered by Smithii)

 What is ERC20

-ERC-20 is the token standard in the Ethereum network.
-Basically, it is the set of rules that every token must comply with to be part of the Ethereum ecosystem.
-This way, the operability of tokens in DeFis, DEXs, their integration in wallets or dApps can be guaranteed.
+ERC-20 is the token standard on the Ethereum network.
+Essentially, it is the set of rules that every token follow to be part of the Ethereum ecosystem.
+This ensures that tokens are interoperable across DeFi platforms, DEXs, and can be integrated into wallets or dApps.

 On the other hand, although Ethereum is the most successful network with the most users, there are other blockchains based on this network and offering better transaction rates and speeds.
 Some examples are: Base, Polygon, Arbitrum, Avalanche and Blast.
 Therefore, ERC-20 is a compatible format with these other blockchains.